 HR

-Each company’s products have strong manufacturing and supply chain capabilities, with both Microsoft products having particular strength in SCM.
+Both companies have strong supply chain and manufacturing capabilities across products, with both Microsoft products offering notable strengths in SCM.

 Both Microsoft ERP solutions feature prebuilt reports.
-Integrations are required for any extended capabilities, such as customised dashboards or data visualisations.
-Microsoft’s Power BI data analytics tool can help extend reporting and analytics functionality, but customers should keep in mind that it is a complex solution that often requires specialised programming resources and extra cost to build customisations.
-NetSuite’s prebuilt, integrated modules consolidate data from multiple systems from the start, bypassing the need for any integration for companywide reporting.
+Any extended capabilities, such as data visualisations or customised dashboards, however, require integrations.
+Microsoft’s Power BI data analytics tool can help extend reporting and analytics functionality, but it is a complex solution, which is why customers should be aware it often requires specialised programming resources and extra cost to build customisations.
+In comparison, NetSuite’s prebuilt, integrated modules consolidate data from multiple systems from the get-go, bypassing the need for integration for companywide reporting.

 Customisation